conwetlab/Repository-RI/README.md

 - Endpoint to execute Sparql queries on resources content.

-- Supported to get a resource by its content-url.
+- Endpoint for retrieving resources by its content-url.

-- Added suport to use FIWARE IdM OAtuh2 authentication.
+- Support for IdM OAtuh2 authentication.

 ## Prerequisites